Arizona Voting Information

 Absentee Ballot Process

 Mail in voting is available and no excuse is required.
-The last day to request an mail in ballot is 11 days before the election (October 23, 2020).
+The last day to request an mail in ballot is 11 days before the election.
 You can return your absentee ballot request form through mail, in person at your local elections office, or online.
 Voted ballots must be received by 7pm on Election Day in order to be counted.
 For more information, please contact your Secretary of State.
 You can sign up to track your ballot by mail on your Secretary of States website.
-Absentee ballots begin being counted on October 20th.

 There is no excuse required to receive an early ballot through mail.
 You may request a ballot no earlier than 120 days and no later than 11 days before the election.
 You may sign up to become a Permanent Early Voter to always receive an early ballot.
 To sign up as a Permanent Early Voter you can fill out a new registration form and check the Permanent Early Voter box.